kyubxy/simai-analyzer/README.md

 Introducing a reliable and correct simai deserializer for Javascript/Typescript.

 **Why another parser?
-Isn't there already [simai.ts](TODO:)?**
+Isn't there already [simai.ts](https://www.youtube.com/watch?v=QdzUcxnFD8c)?**

 Yes, but that library has its own slew of problems that make it harder for me to build my simai related projects.
-My parser makes a few guarentees that make life easier.
+My parser makes a few guarentees that in reality make things much easier.

 - Entirely\* functional, statically typed and well-tested code
-- A stronger stance on correctness over performance
+- A stronger emphasis on correctness over performance
 - Sane API structure
 - Active support

-Read about why I think these are important on my [blog post](TODO:).
+Read about why I think these are important on my [blog post](https://www.youtube.com/watch?v=QdzUcxnFD8c).

 **What Simai Analyzer currently isn't**